Q: How do I calculate the cost of your products with shipping?

 Q: Why don't you publish your phone number on the website?

 A: In order to offer our products at the lowest prices possible, we need to work as efficiently as possible.
-We audiophiles LOVE to talk about our gear... including me, and this will typically lengthen a short phone call for a "quick question" to just a shade over an hour! :-) As much as I'd love to speak with you, I simply wouldn't have time to build cables, pack orders, answer e-mails and do the necessary R&D if I was fielding phone calls throughout the workday.
+We audiophiles/musicians LOVE to talk about our gear... including me, and this will typically lengthen a short phone call for a "quick question" to just a shade over an hour! :-) As much as I'd love to speak with you, I simply wouldn't have time to communicate personally with everyone, pack orders, answer e-mails and do the necessary R&D if I was fielding phone calls throughout the workday.
 I take periodic breaks throughout the day (and night, and weekends) to answer e-mails promptly.
 This means your question is being answered when my mind is "fresh" and fully focused on YOU, not an activity I had to abandon to answer the phone.

 Q: Where are you located?

 A: VH Audio ships from, and is located in North Prairie, WI.
 We are strictly a web-based business and do not have a walk-in brick/mortar location to visit.